Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 ✅ Better conversion rates

-Additionally, you’re retargeting potential customers who have already shown interest in your product or service, which makes them more likely to convert if you nudge them in that direction.
+You’re retargeting potential customers who have already shown interest in your product or service, which makes them more likely to convert if you nudge them in that direction.

 ✅ Cost-effectiveness